+\begin{rem} As in \cite{FC}, it is not required for the universe variable $\inputsymbol$ to appear in a rule, as long as $\sub(\inputsymbol)$, and thus the universe, is defined.
+An example of such a program is defined in the proof of Lemma \ref{lem:linear-combined-pspace-hard}.
+A rule of thumb from \cite{FC} is that $\inputsymbol$ is only required when referring to some ``global'' property of the entire input word $w$.
+An example of such a property is expressing that the input word is a square, as in Example \ref{ex:fc-datalog-program}. \end{rem}

-We look at the \emph{model checking} problem for $\fcdatalog$: given a Boolean $\fcdatalog$ program $\fcdatalogprogram$ and a word $w$, is $w \in \lang(\fcdatalogprogram)$?
-We consider three perspectives: \emph{data complexity}, where the program $\fcdatalogprogram$ is fixed and only the word $w$ is considered input, \emph{expression complexity}, where the word $w$ is fixed and only the program $\fcdatalogprogram$ is considered input, and \emph{combined complexity}, where both the word $w$ and program $\fcdatalogprogram$ are considered input (for details, see \cite{Libkin}).
+We examine the \emph{model checking} problem for $\fcdatalog$, that is given a Boolean $\fcdatalog$ program $\fcdatalogprogram$ and a word $w$, decide if $w \in \lang(\fcdatalogprogram)$.
+We consider three perspectives: \emph{data complexity}, where the program $\fcdatalogprogram$ is fixed and only the word $w$ is considered input, \emph{expression complexity}, where the word $w$ is fixed and only the program $\fcdatalogprogram$ is considered input, and \emph{combined complexity}, where both the word $w$ and program $\fcdatalogprogram$ are considered input (for details on these perspectives, see e.g. \cite{Libkin}).